KahWee - Web Development, AI Tools & Tech Trends

 What Lambda Solves

-Lambda flips this model.
-You write a function, upload it to AWS, and they handle everything else.
-You pay only for actual execution time, down to 100ms increments.
+Lambda flips this.
+You write a function, upload it, and AWS handles everything else.
+You pay only for execution time, down to 100ms increments.

 The promise: Focus on code instead of infrastructure.

-The reality: The deployment experience in 2016 was deliberately primitive.
+The reality in 2016: The deployment experience was primitive.

 The Lambda Model

 The idea isn't new—Google App Engine did something similar earlier.
-You send your source code to AWS and it prepares it onto a server and exposes an index.handler.
-What this handler does is expose a set of APIs you can call using REST (through API Gateway) or trigger from other AWS services.
+You send source code to AWS.
+It prepares it on a server and exposes an index.handler.
+This handler exposes APIs you call through REST (via API Gateway) or trigger from other AWS services.

 exports.handler = function(event, context) {